John Maynard Keynes: Political life

 Keynes was a lifelong member of the Liberal Party, which until the 1920s had been one of the two main political parties in the United Kingdom, and as late as 1916 had often been the dominant power in government.
 Keynes had helped campaign for the Liberals at elections from about 1906, yet he always refused to run for office himself, despite being asked to do so on three separate occasions in 1920.
 From 1926, when Lloyd George became leader of the Liberals, Keynes took a major role in defining the party's economic policy, but by then the Liberals had been displaced into third-party status by the growing workers-oriented Labour Party.

 In 1939 Keynes had the option to enter Parliament as an independent MP with the University of Cambridge seat.
 A by-election for the seat was to be held due to the illness of an elderly Tory, and the master of Magdalene College had obtained agreement that none of the major parties would field a candidate if Keynes chose to stand.
 Keynes declined the invitation as he felt he would wield greater influence on events if he remained a free agent.

 Keynes was a proponent of eugenics.
 He served as director of the British Eugenics Society from 1937 to 1944.
 As late as 1946, shortly before his death, Keynes declared eugenics to be "the most important, significant and, I would add, genuine branch of sociology which exists."

 Keynes once remarked that "the youth had no religion save communism and this was worse than nothing."
 Marxism "was founded upon nothing better than a misunderstanding of Ricardo", and, given time, he (Keynes) "would deal thoroughly with the Marxists" and other economists to solve the economic problems their theories "threaten to cause".
+In 1925, Keynes said "the class war will find me on the side of the educated bourgeoisie."

 In 1931 Keynes had the following to say on Leninism:

 Keynes was a firm supporter of women's rights and in 1932 became vice-chairman of the Marie Stopes Society which provided birth control education.
 He also campaigned against job discrimination against women and unequal pay.
 He was an outspoken campaigner for reform of the laws against homosexuality.